Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Discussion and conclusion

 This appendix contains some detailed information.
 In Appendix \ref{G-K_formula}, we explain the relationship between Grad's approximation and Green-Kubo formula within the BGK approximation.
 In Appendix \ref{details_app} we give some detailed calculation for $\Lambda_{\alpha\beta}$ in Eq.~\eqref{Lambda} as well as some formulas of Gaussian integrals and angle integrals.
 This calculation is basically written in Refs.~\cite{Garzo02,Santos04} but we write their details as a self-contained form.
 Appendix \ref{app:linear} is devoted to the detailed calculation of the linear stability analysis.
 In Appendix \ref{EDLSHS}, we explain the outline of the algorithm of EDLSHS.
+In Appendix \ref{app_relaxation}, we briefly show the time evolution of the shear stress when we gradually change the shear rate to reach the steady state.
+In Appendix \ref{app_domain}, we discuss the domain growth when we start from an unstable point, which is analogous to the spinodal decomposition after the system is quenched into an unstable point.
+In Appendix \ref{SQUARE_WELL}, we present the detailed analysis for the case of the attractive interaction.